hashicorp/terraform-provider-azurerm/website/docs/r/synapse_workspace.html.markdown

 * `object_id` - (Required) The object id of the Azure AD Administrator of this Synapse Workspace.

 * `tenant_id` - (Required) The tenant id of the Azure AD Administrator of this Synapse Workspace.

 ---

+An `sql_aad_admin` block supports the following:

+* `login` - (Required) The login name of the Azure AD Administrator of this Synapse Workspace SQL.

+* `object_id` - (Required) The object id of the Azure AD Administrator of this Synapse Workspace SQL.

+* `tenant_id` - (Required) The tenant id of the Azure AD Administrator of this Synapse Workspace SQL.

+---